OssamaMahmoud/neural-net-handwritten/README.md

 Note training at initial start of program does take some time.
 GUI is based on the GUI made by Dr. Olga Veksler

+To run GUI and sample code, run brushstrokes_GUI.m